SPRING FLAMENCO TOUR TO JEREZ

 What if I don’t speak any Spanish?

 No te preocupes.
 Don’t worry.
 That’s why I’m there, and that’s why I’m arranging all of this for you.
 And, whether you want to or not, you will learn at least some Spanish while you’re there.
 You’ll hear it every day, so it will be impossible not too.
 I am in the classes with you, there to interpret when need be.
 I provide you with a list of survival words and phrases to assist you when you’re on your own in the town.

 I’m scared out of my mind, can I really do this?

 I know what you mean.
 I write a lot about my own fears on my blog, you can explore those posts here.
-I guess fear is really what sparked the idea for this trip.
+I guess fear is part of what sparked the idea for this trip.
 So, yes, you can totally do this, and I’ll be right there with you!

 What if I want my family wants to come too?